-Year Ended December 31, 2019 2018 2017 Net cash provided by operating activities \$ 91,735 \$ 59,763 \$ 62,131 Net cash provided by (used in) investing activities \$ 1,398 \$ (18,981) \$ (77,558) Net cash (used in) provided by financing activities \$ (85,103) \$ (20,563) \$ 25,886
+Year Ended December 31, 2020 2019 2018 Net cash provided by operating activities \$ 91,831 \$ 91,735 \$ 59,763 Net cash (used in) provided by investing activities \$ (2,154) \$ 1,398 \$ (18,981) Net cash used in financing activities \$ (75,661) \$ (85,103) \$ (20,563)

 Cash Flows Provided by Operating Activities.
+Cash flows provided by operating activities for the year ended December 31, 2020 increased by \$0.1 million compared to the year ended December 31, 2019.
+The increase was primarily the result of a higher net income in 2020 coupled with other changes in working capital for the year ended December 31, 2020.
+Cash flows provided by operating activities for the year ended December 31, 2020.
+Cash flows provided by operating activities for the year ended December 31, 2020.
 Cash flows provided by operating activities for the year ended December 31, 2019 increased by \$32.0 million compared to the year ended December 31, 2018.
-The increase was primarily the result of a higher net income in 2019 coupled with a decrease in the changes in working capital for the year ended December 31, 2019.
-Cash flows provided by operating activities for the year ended December 31, 2018 decreased by \$2.4 million compared to the year ended December 31, 2017.
-The decrease was primarily the result of a decrease in the changes in working capital for the year ended December 31, 2018 and the impact of extreme weather events during the first quarter of 2018.
+The increase was primarily the result of higher net income in 2019 coupled with a decrease in the changes in working capital for the year ended December 31, 2019.

-Cash Flows Provided by Investing Activities.
-Cash flows provided by investing activities increased by \$20.4 million for the year ended December 31, 2019.
+Cash Flows Used in Investing Activities.
+Cash flows used in investing activities increased by \$3.6 million for the year ended December 31, 2020.
+The increase was primarily the result of the proceeds received from the sale of the Company's equity method investment in 2019, less payment to acquire the Starion customers, with no corresponding proceeds or acquisitions in 2020.
+Cash flows used in investing activities increased by \$20.4 million for the year ended December 31, 2019.
 The increase was primarily the result of a reduction in the amount of cash paid for acquisitions during the year ended December 31, 2019 compared to the year ended December 31, 2018, and proceeds received from the sale of the Company's equity method investment in 2019.
-Cash flows used in investing activities decreased by \$58.6 million for the year ended December 31, 2018.
-The decrease was primarily the result of the \$81.3 million acquisition of the Verde Companies, Perigee and other customers during the year ended December 31, 2017, offset by the acquisition of HIKO of \$14.3 million during the year ended December 31, 2018.

 Cash Flows Used in Financing Activities.
+Cash flows used in financing activities decreased by \$9.4 million for the year ended December 31, 2020.
+The decrease in cash flows used in financing activities was primarily due to an \$11.2 million payment to settle the TRA liability in 2019 and a payment of \$2.0 million related to a Verde Promissory Note made during 2019, both of which did not reoccur in 2020.
 Cash flows used in financing activities increased by \$64.5 million for the year ended December 31, 2019.
 The increase in cash flows used in financing activities was primarily due to increased net paydown of our Senior Credit Facility and subordinated debt, as well as payments to settle the Company's Tax Receivable Agreement liability.
 In addition, for the year ended December 31, 2018, we received proceeds from the issuance of Series A Preferred Stock of approximately \$48.5 million, which did not reoccur during 2019.
-Cash flows used in financing activities increased by \$46.4 million for the year ended December 31, 2018.
-The increase in cash flows used in financing activities was primarily due to increased net paydown of our Senior Credit Facility, additional dividends paid to holders of Series A Preferred Stock, payments related to the Verde Promissory Note and payments associated with the acquisition of customers from an affiliate for the year ended December 31, 2018.